 Government officials, environment and legal experts agree that the act provides sections or provisions which allow any person to fill up any water body and create another water body against the water body to be filled up and this is considered as illegal as it contradicts Calcutta High Court order of 1992.

-Necessary of a compensatory water body or water body:
+Necessity of a compensatory water body in West Bengal

 It is necessary to have compensatory water body if anyone fills up any natural body to create any structures or something else.
 These water bodies keep nature balanced ecologically and environmentally.
 These water bodies along with its surrounding contribute to local climate, harbour aquatic ecosystems and biodiversity, particularly of birds, and functions as local drainage basins.
 It also feeds the agriculture and refreshes the groundwater table and so on.